bediger4000/infinite-fake-website/README.md

 You need to `systemctl restart httpd` after installing packages, creating the `rewrite.conf` file and changing configuration.

+#### Characterization of randomly-chosed delay in responding

+`bork.php` does do some tarpitting.
+It delays responding to a request for a few seconds, between 1 and 23, mean of about 14 seconds, median of 17 seconds.

 ## Effects

 The question becomes what does using `bork.php` do to a bad actor